Dynamic Glucose Management: Thriving With CGM

 At 39, the overnight excitement still needed two corrections.
 Even I’m not obsessed enough to do high knees at 3 a.m.

 Lunch nudged me up to 11.0 mmol/L. I started jogging on the spot — high knees.
 Ten minutes later, glucose was dropping and back in target almost immediately.
-Exactly as the Activity and Exercise page predicted.
+Exactly as the Activity and movement page predicts.

 (The Activity Snacking podcast is a must-listen.)